A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 Yin Yoga is a practice that invites you to slow down.
 The postures are held for between 2 and 5 minutes, which provides a deep stretching of your body, your tissues.
 Physical tensions are thus released, which helps to ease the mind.
 This practice is closely linked to Chinese medicine, which is based on a system of meridians, energy channels in which our vital energy circulates.
 The meridians are associated with different organs, elements and emotions.
 Each Yin yoga posture therefore acts on different meridians, by performing a compression/stretching system on them.
 Emotional release work therefore also takes place through this practice.

-Yin Yoga invites us to let go and to an even deeper reconnection with our physical but also emotional and energetic body.
+Yin Yoga invites of letting go and to a deeper connection with our physical but also emotional and energetic body.

-My Tibetan bowls and other instruments accompany this practice to allow you to let go even more, to relax while maintaining the postures, which can be demanding, but also to accompany the release of physical and emotional tensions from each part of your body.
+My Tibetan bowls and other instruments conduct this practice to allow you to let go even more, to relax while maintaining the postures, which can be demanding, but also to guide the release of physical and emotional tensions from each part of your body.

 MEDITATION &